ociswap/radix-event-stream/README.md

 ```

 There also exists a `SimpleTransactionStreamProcessor`, which does not require a transaction handler.
 It simply calls the `handle_events` method from the previous step and nothing else.
 It's easier to set up and recommended in the case where you do not need transaction-level handling.

+# More info

+For more examples, please see the `/examples` directory, or ask us on telegram/discord if you have any specific questions!